Memotech-Bill/PicoBB/README.md

 #### Serial Input and Output

-The two Pico inbuilt serial devices appear in the filesystem as /dev/uart0 and /dev/uart1.
+Depending upon the compile options selected serial devices may appear as as single /dev/uart or the pair /dev/uart0 and /dev/uart1.
 A serial port may be opened using a command of the form:

-   port% = OPENUP("/dev/uart0.baud=9600 parity=N data=8 stop=1 tx=0 rx=1 cts=2 rts=3")
+   port% = OPENUP("/dev/uart.baud=9600 parity=N data=8 stop=1 tx=0 rx=1 cts=2 rts=3")

 Any of the pin numbers (tx, rx, cts, rts) may be omitted in which case that pin will not be connected.
 This enables transmit only, or receive only connections, and connections without flow control.
+The pin numbers selected must be valid Pico pin numbers for the relevent UART and function.

 If not specified, the following defaults are assumed: parity=N data=8 stop=1.